 The more recent screens use are based on today’s understanding of the condition.
 The infographic above includes a list of the 20 symptoms screened for in the PCL-5, based on, and named after, the DSM-5.

-While the PCL-5 and similar screens are a good start to identifying PTSD, they’re just the beginning.
-Let’s look further at how clinicians diagnose this condition, along with the treatment choices available.
+While the PCL-5 and similar screens are a good start to identifying the disorder, they’re just the beginning.
+Let’s look further at how clinicians diagnose this condition in women, as well as others, along with the treatment choices available.

 Some therapists or doctors may use one screen, several screens, or may simply ask verbal questions about symptoms.
 This depends on the approach, training, and experience of the clinician.